illusorier/123/CSS/SVG.md

 Transformations applied to the `<g>` element are performed on all of its child elements, and any of its attributes are inherited by its child elements.

+## Patterns

+Like gradients, the `<pattern>` element should be put in the `<defs>` section of your SVG file.

+SVG allows graphical objects to be defined for later reuse.